ng-Classic/ng-classic/docs/DEVELOPER.md

 ### Remote Build Execution and Remote Caching
-Bazel builds in the Angular repository use a shared cache.
+Bazel builds in the Angular Classicrepository use a shared cache.
 When a build occurs a hash of the inputs is computed and checked against available outputs in the shared cache.
 If an output is found, it is used as the output for the build action rather than performing the build locally.